 - Mobile-first sections

-How to create horizontal scroll with CSS (classic method)
+How to create horizontal scrolling with CSS (classic method)

-It is actually quite simple and you do NOT need JavaScript for it to work or any "magic" plugin—just a few simple steps to keep in mind; although it's not as simple as defining a CSS rule stating that our containers should be shown horizontally and therefore scroll horizontally, we have to do a few things like the following:
+It is actually quite simple and you don't need JavaScript or any magic plugin; there are just a few steps to keep in mind.
+Mind you, it is not as simple as defining a single CSS rule either: you have to combine several properties correctly.
+The steps are:

 - Enable horizontal scrolling.